Reading & Writing Center

 - While Reading/Writing Center TAs do not provide copy editing services, they DO assist students in identifying and correcting specific grammatical errors.

-- Classes will continue online for Winter 2021 and Spring 2021.
-There will be limited in-person labs on campus.
+- The majority of classes will remain online for Summer 2021 and Fall 2021.
+There will be limited in-person labs and classes on campus.

 - Visit the Compton College COVID-19 webpage for more information.

-- Review our WI21 Reading/Writing Tutoring Schedule (Zoom).
-The schedules are in .PDF format for easy download.
-The schedules are subject to change at any time, so always check to make sure you have the most up-to-date schedule.
+- Review our Fall 2021 Reading/Writing Tutoring Schedule (Zoom).
+The schedule is in .PDF format for easy download.
+The schedule is subject to change at any time, so always check to make sure you have the most up-to-date schedule.

 - Click on the tutor's direct Zoom link to access his/her tutoring session.
 NOTE: Tutor availability and email addresses are listed on each schedule.
 To prepare in advance, please review Zoom training guides below.

-- Please contact one of the following SSC staff members if you are experiencing issues connecting with a tutor (NOTE: Department phones calls cannot be answered at this time):
+- Please contact one of the following SSC staff members if you are experiencing issues connecting with a tutor:

 Brenda Donaldson, SSC Instructional Assistant; firstname.lastname@example.org